The modular pilot training route

 Flown on single engine aircraft (cheaper), multi-engine or both

 The CPL test must be flown on a ‘complex’ aircraft.
 This means it must have 4+ seats, a variable pitch propeller, and retractable landing gear.
 For example, if you are doing the test on a Diamond DA42 (twin) aircraft, you could do the initial part of the course on a similar DA40 (single) to save costs.
 Another popular mix is a Piper PA-28 Warrior (non-complex, and cheaper per hour) for some training, then a Piper PA-28R Arrow (complex, and more expensive) for the last few hours of training and the test.

 The benefit of a ‘mix’ of aircraft like this is that it brings the costs right down.
 The disadvantage is that you will have spent less time in the aircraft you are going to be doing your test in, which isn’t perfect preparation.
 The CPL may be flown on a complex single engine aircraft (cheaper) or a complex twin.
 The advantage of the twin may be that it is the same type as used for your IR training and test.
 The very best CPL/IR courses will be flown on a single type, often the Diamond DA42.

-Finish with an MCC, but which option?
+Finishing your modular pilot training with an MCC, but which option?

 The final stage of training, after licence issue but before your first type rating, is an MCC course.
 We have a comprehensive brief on the differences between the three options availiable: basic MCC, MCC with JOC, or APS MCC.
 If you are not aware of the differences or implications, read the article here.